- Schizophrenia Slideshow Pictures

 - Where can people find additional information about psychotic disorders or specialists who treat it?

 What are causes and risk factors for psychotic disorders in children, teenagers, and adults?

 In biological models of psychotic disorders, genetic predisposition, infectious agents, toxins, allergies, and disturbances in metabolism have all been investigated.
 Psychotic disorders are known to run in families.
 For example, the risk of the illness in an identical twin of a person with schizophrenia is 40%-60% and in other siblings is 5%-15%.
-A child of a parent suffering from schizophrenia has a 10% chance of developing the illness, in contrast to the risk of schizophrenia in the general population being about 1%.
-Toxins like ketamine or marijuana increase the risk of developing psychosis.
+A child of a parent suffering from schizophrenia has about a 10% chance of developing the illness, in contrast to the risk of schizophrenia in the general population being about 1%.
+Toxins like ketamine or marijuana increase the risk of developing acute (rapid onset) psychosis.

 The current concept is that multiple genes are involved in the development of schizophrenia and that risk factors such as prenatal (intrauterine), perinatal (around the time of birth), and nonspecific stressors are involved in creating a disposition or vulnerability to develop the illness.
-Neurotransmitters (chemicals allowing the communication among nerve cells) have also been implicated in the development of psychotic disorders.
+Neurotransmitters (chemicals involved in the communication among nerve cells) have also been implicated in the development of psychotic disorders.
 The list of neurotransmitters under scrutiny is long, but special attention has been given to dopamine, serotonin, and glutamate.